bjmt/quaqc/doc/quaqc.1.md

 **-P** *FILE*, **\--peaks**=*FILE*
 :   Filename of a BED file containing ranges that will be use to calculate
     the fraction of reads in peaks (FRIP).
 The impact on the runtime of quaqc when using this option is generally negligible.
+Can be gzipped.

 **-T** *FILE*, **\--tss**=*FILE*
 :   Filename of a BED file containing ranges that will be used to construct